-A Visionary Model of the Mind
+Bion’s Theory of Dreams A Visionary Model of the Mind

-Through a detailed close reading of Wilfred R. Bion’s work on dreaming, as scattered across multifarious and largely unworked texts, this book argues that Bion’s thinking can form a unified theory of dreams which extends and has further implications as a visionary model of the mind.
+Through a richly detailed close reading of Wilfred R. Bion’s work on dreaming, as scattered across multifarious and largely unworked texts, this book argues that Bion’s thinking can form a unified theory of dreams which extends and has further implications as a visionary model of the mind.

-The central quality of Bion's model of the mind is the belief that all that is interesting in the human mind pulsates with an unreadably complex dynamic beyond the unknown, the unknowable and the unthinkable.
-However, rather than interpreting this negatively, the author understands the inevitable unknowability of the human mind as a call to perplexity and wonder which actively encourages the intuition of insights into who and what determines our internal lives.
+The central quality of Bion's visionary model of the mind is the belief that all that is interesting in the human mind pulsates with an unreadably complex dynamic beyond the unknown, the unknowable and the unthinkable.
+However, rather than interpreting this negatively, the author understands the inevitable unknowability of the human mind as a call to perplexity and wonder which actively encourages the intuition of fundamental insights into who and what determines our internal lives.
 A major implication of this belief is that psychoanalysis is itself essentially about the unknown, and Monteiro generates informed observations about how this may influence psychoanalytic work.

-‘At the school of Bion, Monteiro takes psychoanalysis out of the dogmatism in which it locked itself up to make it rediscover all the freshness of its beginnings.
-Freud’s interpretation of dreams has marked its emergence, the dream functions (Bion) lifts a corner of the veil of the transformation of the physiological into the psychic.
-Monteiro brings together the dreaming functions and the relation of intimacy (Meltzer): a big step in the understanding of analytical work.
-Nothing more mechanical, systematic, forced in the analytical work, but the emergence from the depths of the unknown, the unknowable, the unthinkable (dream’s navel) of a sense that never exhausts the living forces of the human soul, but which gradually reveals to our amazed eyes the beauty of the world.’
+‘Monteiro takes psychoanalysis out of the dogmatism in which it locked itself up to make it rediscover all the freshness of its beginnings.
+Freud’s interpretation of dreams has marked its emergence; the dream functions (Bion) raise a corner of the veil of the mysterious process of transformation of the physiological into the psychic.
+Monteiro brings together Bion’s dream functions and Meltzer’s theory of intimacy.
+A big step in the understanding of the analytical work.
+Nothing more mechanical, systematic, forced in the analytical work, but the emergence from the depths of the unknown, the unknowable and the unthinkable (dream’s navel) of a sense that never exhausts the living forces of the human soul, but which gradually reveals to our amazed eyes the beauty of the inner world.’

-‘The way Monteiro has read Bion led him to formulate the ground-breaking thesis that psychoanalysis is essentially about the unknown, the unknowable and the unthinkable.
-The conclusion of this astonishing book speaks for the whole book in an inextinguishable moment of emotional beauty: Meltzer’s "(…) strenuous and astonishingly powerful clamour: "NOOO!!… You always have to be beyond the breaking-point!!" resonates in this book from beginning to end.
+‘As I became increasingly engaged in Monteiro’s rigorous and yet passionate book, I experienced it as a genuinely artistic (master)piece.
+The way the author has read Bion led him to formulate the ground-breaking thesis that psychoanalysis is essentially about the unknown, the unknowable and the unthinkable.
+The conclusion of this astonishing book speaks for the whole book in an inextinguishable moment of emotional beauty: Meltzer’s “(. . .) strenuous and astonishingly powerful clamour: ‘NOOO!!. . .
+You always have to be beyond the breaking-point!!’” resonates in this book from beginning to end.
 We can read this book, hear it, feel it, dream it all along Monteiro’s poetic and passionate voyage to the realm of the unknown, the unknowable and the unthinkable; to the very heart and soul of psychoanalysis, to the unending mystery of psychoanalysis and the psychoanalytic praxis.’

 ‘This is not just a book on Bion's theories, but a text that investigates the psychic functions beyond the dynamic unconscious, and that concerns the great terrain of unknowable and unrepresentable mental functions that are the basis of our existence.
 Written in a clear and compelling way, this book is a strong stimulus for future psychoanalytic thinking.’